FernandoCassioDev/FernandoCassioDev/README.md

 ---

 Hello!
 I’m Fernando from São Paulo, Brazil.
-I have degrees in Systems Development and Cyber Defense, and I enjoy learning about Cloud Computing and Computational Architecture. 👨‍💻
+I have degrees in Systems Development and Cyber Defense, and I enjoy learning about Cloud Computing and DevSecOps. 👨‍💻

 ---